- Search The Registry

 *George Olden was born on this date in 1920.
 He was a Black graphic designer.

-George Elliott Olden was born in Birmingham, Alabama as the grandson of a slave and the son of a Baptist preacher.
+George Elliott Olden was born in Birmingham, Alabama, the grandson of a slave and the son of a Baptist preacher.
 In his youth, he attended Dunbar High School in Washington, D.C., then Virginia State College, before dropping out shortly after the attack on Pearl Harbor to work as a graphic designer for the Office of Strategic Services (OSS), the forerunner of the CIA.
 During his time at the OSS, Olden worked for some of America's leading artists, designers, and writers and made contacts that opened significant professional opportunities after the war.

 When the war ended in 1945, the head of the OSS communications division, Colonel Lawrence W. Lowman, who in civilian life became Vice President of CBS's television division, was searching for someone who "had a full grasp of the whole range of commercial-art techniques."
 He found Olden, and from a one-man operation involved with six programs a week, Olden eventually headed a staff of 14 in charge of 60 weekly shows.
 When he joined the network in 1945, there were 16,000 television sets nationwide.
 By the time he left the network in 1960, there were 85 million sets, one for every two Americans.
-From 1945 to 1960, Olden worked with William Golden, art director for CBS, and as such, was one of the first Blacks to work in television.
+From 1945 to 1960, Olden worked with William Golden, art director for CBS, and was one of the first Blacks to work in television.